jinn091/go-form-parser/README.md

 # 🧾 formparser

-`formparser` is a lightweight Go library that helps you parse and validate form data from HTTP requests — including support for both `application/x-www-form-urlencoded` and `multipart/form-data` with file validation (type and size).
+`formparser` is a lightweight Go library that helps you parse and validate form data from HTTP requests — including support for `application/json`, `application/x-www-form-urlencoded`, and `multipart/form-data` with file validation (type and size).

 ---

 ## ✨ Features

-- ✅ Parses HTML form data into Go structs
+- ✅ Parses HTML and JSON form data into Go structs
-- ✅ Supports both `application/x-www-form-urlencoded` and `multipart/form-data`
+- ✅ Supports `application/json`, `application/x-www-form-urlencoded`, and `multipart/form-data`
 - ✅ Validates input using [`validator`](https://github.com/go-playground/validator)
 - ✅ Rejects unsupported MIME types (JPEG, PNG, PDF by default)
 - ✅ Limits file uploads by size (default: 5MB)